Can I sue a real estate agent for negligence?

 • Failing to act in the best interests of the client.

-Real estate agents are required to exercise all reasonable care and skill in the performance of their duties, including the provision of accurate information, advising clients on their legal obligations, and disclosing any known issues with the property.
-If a real estate agent fails to discharge the duty of care and the client suffers a loss because of that failure, it may be open to the client to prosecute a professional negligence claim against the real estate agent.
+Real estate agents are required to exercise all reasonable care and skill in performing their duties, including the provision of accurate information, advising clients of their legal obligations, and disclosing any known issues with the property.
+If a real estate agent fails to discharge their duty of care and the client suffers a loss as a result, the client has the opportunity to prosecute a professional negligence claim against the real estate agent.

 In general, the duty of care owed by a real estate agent to their client can be divided into two broad categories.
 They are: